Why a traditional test drive just doesn't cut it anymore

 Why 7 days beats a traditional test drive

 The fundamental problem with the traditional used car test drive is that it asks you to make a long-term decision based on a short-term experience.
-You're being asked to commit, financially and emotionally, before you have enough information.
+You're being asked to commit, financially and emotionally, before you have the full picture.

 The alternative is a returns window long enough to actually matter.
 Not a vague "give us a call if there's a problem" promise, but a documented, enforceable period during which you can return the car if it doesn't work for you.

 Seven days is enough time to take a car on your actual commute.
 To use it across a weekend.
 To load it up and drive it the way you'd actually drive it, on roads you actually know, in conditions you actually encounter.
-At the end of that, you have a real answer to whether it's the right car, rather than a best guess formed in a carpark.
+At the end of that, you have a real answer to whether it's the right car, rather than a best guess formed under pressure.

-That's the thinking behind Carma's 7 days to drive and decide: not a test loop with a salesperson in the passenger seat, but a real assessment in real conditions, with the option to return the car if it isn't right for you.
+That's the thinking behind Carma's 7 day money back guarantee: get rid of the stressful test drive with a salesperson in the passenger seat and replace it with a genuine assessment in real-world conditions, with the option to return the car if it's not right for you.

 "When inspection, reconditioning and documentation are systemised, you remove a lot of the uncertainty that traditionally sits with the buyer," says Hugo Acosta.
-"That's the job."
+"Our job is to make sure there are no surprises."

 Seven days is a proper test

 The traditional used car test drive was designed around dealership convenience, not buyer confidence.
-At Carma, we flipped that.
-Every car on our platform has gone through our NRMA-verified inspection and reconditioning process, with every imperfection documented before you even open the listing.
-And instead of 7 minutes, you get 7 days to drive and decide, in your real life, on your real roads, with no salesperson in the passenger seat.
-Browse our used cars and find one worth driving properly.
+At Carma, we’ve flipped that.
+Every car on our platform has gone through our NRMA-verified inspection and reconditioning process, with every imperfection documented clearly on every listing.
+And instead of 7 minutes, you get 7 days to drive and decide, in your real life, in your neighbourhood, without the salesperson tagging along.
+Browse our used cars and find one worth driving today.

 Discover more